 Find the best Drilling Contractors for projects who do great work, are trusted partners, and avoid project delays or payment issues.

 General Contractors should typically be checking a Drilling Contractor's past job performance and what other GCs have said about them.
 As a GC on a residential or commercial project, it’s important to know and trust the people on the project whether you hired them directly or not.
-GCs should be checking reviews and pictures of a Drilling Contractor's past work but also their past payment efforts.
+GCs should be checking testimonials and pictures of a Drilling Contractor's past work but also their past payment efforts.
 Did this Drilling Contractor hire a supplier or a sub-subcontractor on a past job or will they on this job?
 If they do, it’s critical for you as the GC to know how that Drilling Contractor's has paid their vendors in the past.
 Not checking a Drilling Contractor's payment to a sub-sub or supplier could result in a filed mechanics lien on the project that can delay project completion or hurt a GCs relationship with the property owner.
-You can check a Drilling Contractor's past job performance on the Levelset subcontractor profiles including reviews from other GCs.
+You can check a Drilling Contractor's past job performance on the Levelset subcontractor profiles including testimonials from other GCs.

 As a supplier, analyzing a Drilling Contractor's risk are critical to keeping low outstanding accounts receivables.
-Suppliers should be looking at industry reports, credit reports, talking to other suppliers who have worked with the Drilling Contractors, reading reviews, and checking past payment performance.
+Suppliers should be looking at industry reports, credit reports, talking to other suppliers who have worked with the Drilling Contractors, reading testimonials, and checking past payment performance.
 Doing thorough research and risk analysis could mean getting paid when you expect it or waiting months for the money you’re owed.

 There are a few ways a company can check for a Drilling Contractor's references.
 You can ask the company directly to ask for past customer references; any reputable company with a good track record can easily share some people you can reach out to.
-You can also google reviews about the company’s past quality of work.
+You can also google testimonials about the company’s past quality of work.
 You can also use Levelset’s Payment Profiles to see a company’s past job and payment performance including what their payment process was, how communicative they were, and how to best work with them.